 - Vyvanse (lisdexamfetamine)

-Vertava Health helps people recover from substance abuse and addiction each day, including at their facility in Texas.
+Vertava Health helps people recover from substance use and addiction each day, including at their facility in Texas.

-Contact Vertava Health today for more information on substance abuse, addiction and treatment options in The Woodlands.
+Contact Vertava Health today for more information on substance use, addiction and treatment options in The Woodlands.